Why Does Shaving Cause More Acne? Causes and the Right Way to Prevent It

 4. Keep Your Razor Clean

-Rinse thoroughly after each use and replace blades regularly.
+Rinse thoroughly after each use and let it dry completely.
+Replace blades regularly.
 If you often experience cuts as well as breakouts, you may find this helpful: why shaving causes bleeding and how to prevent it.

 Choosing the Right Razor Matters